On infinity thick quasiconvexity and applications

 By replacing $t^2\colon (0, 1]\to(0, \infty)$ with a left-continuous and increasing function $\psi\colon (0, 1]\to(0, \infty)$ with $\psi(1)=1$, we obtain a cusp domain

 similar to $\Omega_{t^2}$.
 If we choose such $\psi$ with

 then the Lebesgue measure restricted to $\Omega_{\psi}$ is not doubling up to any scale.
-Since it is still quasiconvex, it is a $W^{1, \infty}$-extension domain. \end{example} We note that both \Cref{ex:1,ex:2} satisfy the weak $(1,\infty)$-Poincaré inequality by \Cref{thm:equivalence}, \Cref{thm:Main_inf.ext.}, and \Cref{cor:bounded:doubling:PI}. \Cref{ex:2} provides a further example of a metric measure space satisfying the assumptions of \Cref{thm:equivalence} but not having a doubling measure and thus not being an $\infty$-PI space.
+Since it is still quasiconvex, it is a $W^{1, \infty}$-extension domain.} \end{example} We note that both \Cref{ex:1,ex:2} satisfy the weak $(1,\infty)$-Poincaré inequality by \Cref{thm:equivalence}, \Cref{thm:Main_inf.ext.}, and \Cref{cor:bounded:doubling:PI}. \Cref{ex:2} provides a further example of a metric measure space satisfying the assumptions of \Cref{thm:equivalence} but whose measure is not doubling and thus not being an $\infty$-PI space.